 All absences from class and tardies of more than 30 minutes are classified as excused or unexcused.
-Students are only excused for the following reasons:
+Students are only excused for the following reasons as per EC 48205:

-- ✓ Student's illness - ✓ Medical, dental, optometry, or chiropractic appointment - ✓ Due to quarantine under the direction of a county or city health officer. - ✓ Funeral service for immediate family member - a.
-"Immediate family" means the parent or guardian, brother or sister, grandparent, or
+- ✓ Student's illness (physical/mental health) - Medical, dental, optometry, or chiropractic appointment - ✓ Due to quarantine under the direction of a county or city health officer. - ✓ Funeral service/grieving for immediate family member/like immediate family member as deemed by parent/guardian (max 5 days) - ✔ Court appearance or has immediately returned from, deployment.
+Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the Executive Director or designee.